buildo/book/book/CoC.md

 Consider this a negotiation, not an order.
 Both performer and requester must agree on the commitment.

-Remember to notify the other people involved if things change; in particular, if something happens and the commitment cannot be held.
+Remember to notify the other people involved if things change; especially if the commitment cannot be held.

 To keep track of commitments, we don't yet have a standard way.
 Suggested tools are: